Course Catalog

 non-credit

-Chamber Orchestra meets before school one day a week and provides an opportunity for students to engage in advanced repertoire in a small ensemble setting.
-This group engages with diverse repertoire and performs at several special events during the school year as ambassadors for our school.
+Chamber Orchestra meets before school once a week and offers students the opportunity to perform advanced repertoire in a small ensemble setting.
+This group engages with a diverse repertoire and develops skills in musical leadership and artistic decision-making.
+The Chamber Orchestra performs at several special events throughout the school year, serving as ambassadors for our school.

 non-credit